damian-andrzej/Ansible-Linux-Deployment/README.md

  # 2. Users creation

-  Simmilar task connected with first one is user creationm we are going to use same python lib from previous tasks. lets create a csv file that includes list of users
+  Simmilar task connected with first one is user creation we are going to use same python lib from previous tasks. lets create a csv file that includes list of users

  to use read_csv you must install community.general lib